micromdm/website/content/blog/certificates.md

 Once you have an MDM APNs certificate you may then send push notifications to devices that are enrolled in your MDM.
 But there are a couple of gotchas and things you want to take note of or keep in mind:

-* MDM APNs certificates **expire yearly.** This means you'll need to repeat whichever process you followed to initially get your APNs certificate again in a year to renew.
+* MDM APNs certificates **expire yearly.** This of course means you'll need to renew the certificate with a similar process you followed to get the original certificate.
+Note that it **must be a renewal** and not a *new* APNs push certificate for a very important reason:
-* The "Push topic" (which is embedded in the push certificate and has a `com.apple.mgmt.` prefix.) **can never change for the life of a device's enrollment.** Basically this means a couple things:
+* The APNs Push "topic" (which is embedded in the push certificate and has a `com.apple.mgmt.` prefix for MDM) **can never change for the life of a device's enrollment.** Basically, this means a couple things:
  * You can't just use *any* MDM APNs certificate; they're not interchangeable.
 When devices enroll into an MDM they are tied to that particular APNs certificate push topic.
- * Renewals must be done through the same method and use the same CSR in order to generate the same Push topic.
+ * This is why a *new* certificate can't be used as a renewal — said new certificate would have a different Push topic and would not be able to be used for sending push notifications to your existing enrolled devices.
+When you renew the certificate on identity.apple.com it must be submitted as a Renewal to a previously created certificate.
+This doesn't mean you have to use the same private key (which is bad practice), just that it is submitted as a renewal to Apple.
+ * If you're using the Server.app extraction method you'll want to keep that instance of Server.app (computer/VM) around so that you can fire it up to get the push certificate with the same topic renewed and exracted again.
+But hopefully you're only using that method as a test and not necessarily as your production MDM certificate.
 * As with any certificate take note of what format the APNs certificate & key are in.
 Is it two separate PEM-encoded certificate and key files?
 Is it a single PKCS#12 file encrypted with a password?
 Knowing these details will be crucial to getting MicroMDM (or any MDM) up and running with them.

 # Device Identity certificate